Most Effective Products

 Mode of Action

-Simazine control weeds through its mode of action by inhibiting photosynthesis in plants.
+Simazine controls weeds through its mode of action by inhibiting photosynthesis in plants.
 While used primarily as a pre-emergent to prevent weeds from growing, seedlings that do emerge turn yellow and die shortly thereafter.

 Benefits of Simazine